ikhsanalatsary/webpack-gulp-es6-angular-express/README.md

 * `start-dev` - build and start the application in development mode.
 No assets will be generated to the build/website folder as we use the [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) in order to get hot reloading on source files changes.
   Open up http://localhost:4000/ in your browser to see it in action.
-* `test-frontend` - execute the unit tests in Google Chrome for the frontend part of the application by starting a [Karma](https://karma-runner.github.io/0.13/index.html) server.
+* `test-frontend` - execute the unit tests in [PhantomJS](http://phantomjs.org/) for the frontend part of the application by starting a [Karma](https://karma-runner.github.io/0.13/index.html) server.
 Code coverage is also computed when running that script, open `coverage/html/index.html` to look at the report.
 * `beautify` - beautify source code files (javascript only for the moment)

 See what each script does by looking at the `scripts` section in [package.json](./package.json).